 I have a background in mechanical engineering but I did my PhD in computer sciences with a specialization in knowledge-based systems, and hold a Postdoc in the industrial engineering and business administration, so I am a kind of interdisciplinary, adopted researcher.
 Currently, my main focus is on production and logistics management systems, so, industrial management systems in the wider spectrum.
 I would say we focus less on classical approaches but rather on data, data modeling and analytics methods.
 For example, we use unstructured data taken from digital shift books and apply text mining as well as AI meta-modeling methods to extract hidden knowledge and support maintenance white- and blue collars in decision-making.
 Therefore, data is the crucial part of this research.

-Since the beginning of 2019, I have had a major role in leading a recently established research group for Smart and Knowledge-Based Maintenance (SKBM).
+Since the beginning of 2019, I have had a major role in leading a recently established research group for Smart and Knowledge-Based Maintenance, opens an external URL in a new window (SKBM).
 We apply the methods of AI and semantic technology in order to optimize maintenance processes.
 In particular, we are managing knowledge intelligence in cyber-physical-social production systems.
 On the one hand, there is the cyber space dealing with computational and data analytics methods; on the other hand, there is the human interaction with the physical artefacts, so called socio-physical space.
 These complex systems of systems involve several interactions and thus can lead to failures in operation and decision making not only by humans, mechanical and embedded parts of the machines but also from cyber components.
 Transformation of jobs and emergence of new skills that will be required for maintenance white- and blue collars is another challenge.
 Robots and AI agents share tasks with human beings and there are new tasks for the humans.
 For my research, I develop a new topic, together with outstanding scientists and my colleagues at the Institute of Management Science, namely reciprocal learning, meaning that intelligent machines and humans mutually learn from each other through participating in shared tasks and formation of teams.

 What are the main challenges you are facing?